-- Duloxetine and milnacipran carry a boxed warning for clinical worsening, suicidality, and unusual changes in behavior.
+- The following key contraindications are included in the prescribing information: - Concomitant use or use within the last 14 days of monoamine oxidase inhibitors (MAOIs) is contraindicated with duloxetine, milnacipran, and tapentadol ER. - Tapentadol ER is contraindicated in significant respiratory depression, acute or severe bronchial asthmas, or hypercarbia in an unmonitored setting or in the absence of resuscitative equipment, and in known or suspected paralytic ileus. - Duloxetine and milnacipran carry a boxed warning for clinical worsening, suicidality, and unusual changes in behavior.
 There is an increased risk of suicidal thinking and behavior in children, adolescents, and young adults taking antidepressants.
 All SNRIs are not approved for use in pediatric populations.
-All patients being treated with antidepressants for any indication should be monitored appropriately and observed closely, especially during the initial few months of a course of drug therapy and following changes in dosage. - Tapentadol ER has a boxed warning for the potential for abuse, life-threatening respiratory depression, accidental exposure, risk of neonatal opioid withdrawal syndrome with prolonged use, and interactions with alcohol, benzodiazepines, or other central nervous system depressants that can cause profound sedation, respiratory depression, coma, and death. - Gabapentin, pregabalin, and pregabalin ER carry warnings regarding the risk of anaphylaxis and/or angioedema after the first dose or during therapy. - Topical lidocaine products have a warning for excessive dosing/overexposure, increased absorption on non-intact skin, risk of overexposure with external heat sources, and hypersensitivity reactions.
-Methemoglobinemia has been reported in association with local anesthetic use. - The following key contraindications are included in the prescribing information: - Concomitant use or use within the last 14 days of monoamine oxidase inhibitors is contraindicated with duloxetine. milnacipran, and tapentadol ER. - Tapentadol ER is contraindicated in significant respiratory depression, acute or severe bronchial asthmas, or hypercarbia in an unmonitored setting or in the absence of resuscitative equipment, and in known or suspected paralytic ileus. - The FDA requires a Risk Evaluation and Mitigation Strategy (REMS) program for opioid analgesics, including tapentadol ER, to assure safe use of these medications. - The following monitoring parameters are recommended with treatment:
+All patients being treated with antidepressants for any indication should be monitored appropriately and observed closely, especially during the initial few months of a course of drug therapy and following changes in dosage. - Duloxetine may increase the risk of bleeding events due to interference with serotonin reuptake.
+Concomitant use with aspirin and other antithrombotics may increase risk of bleeding. - Tapentadol ER has a boxed warning for the potential for abuse, life-threatening respiratory depression, accidental exposure, risk of neonatal opioid withdrawal syndrome with prolonged use, and interactions with alcohol, benzodiazepines, or other central nervous system depressants that can cause profound sedation, respiratory depression, coma, and death. - The FDA requires a Risk Evaluation and Mitigation Strategy (REMS) program for opioid analgesics, including tapentadol ER, to assure safe use of these medications. - Tapentadol ER should not be abruptly discontinued in patients who may be physically dependent on opioids.
+Rapid discontinuation in these patients may result in withdrawal symptoms, uncontrolled pain, and suicide.
+Mixed agonist/antagonist or partial agonist analgesics should not be used concomitantly with tapentadol ER. - Gabapentin, pregabalin, and pregabalin ER carry warnings regarding the risk of anaphylaxis and/or angioedema after the first dose or during therapy.

-Page 7 of 12 This information is considered confidential and proprietary to OptumRx.
+Data as of January 29, 2020 RR-U/LK-U/KMR Page 7 of 12 This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
 Clinicians should refer to the full prescribing information and published resources when